amazon-archives/aws-mobile-appsync-events-starter-android/README.md

 ## License

-This library is licensed under the Amazon Software License.
+This sample code is made available under the MIT-0 license.
+See the LICENSE file.